Dubuque police use 'less-lethal' weapon on man accused of threatening officers with blade

-Dubuque police officers said they were forced to use "less-lethal munition" and multiple stun gun blasts to subdue a person wielding a bladed multi-tool this morning outside a local business.
+Dubuque police officers said they were forced to use “less-lethal munition” and multiple stun gun blasts to subdue a person wielding a bladed multi-tool Saturday morning outside a local business.

 Assistant Police Chief Jeremy Jensen said an officer noticed Terry J. Sproule, 30, no permanent address, walking near Fifth and Main streets at about 11:15 a.m.
 Sproule was wanted on a warrant alleging third-degree theft.